WilliamSmith5172078/tips/README.md

 Fixed critical bug in main module - build 949
 Updated styling and themes - 498
 Updated styling and themes - 81
+Added new feature for better user experience - v8.1.4